To communicate with crow we’ll use

 # you'll be asked to enter your password after typing this: sudo pip3 install monome-druid

-Close & reopen your terminal, then run
+Close and reopen your terminal, then run

 druid to start scripting.